Martisal/pseudoPy/README.md

 # References

 <a id="1">[1]</a> C. Ferretti and M. Saletta. "*Naturalness in Source Code Summarization.
 How Significant is it?*".
-Submitted to 31st International Conference on Program Comprehension (ICPC).
+IEEE/ACM 31st International Conference on Program Comprehension (ICPC), pp. 125-134.
 2023.

 <a id="2">[2]</a> S. Haque et al. "*Semantic similarity metrics for evaluating source code summarization*".
 In: Proceedings of the 30th IEEE/ACM International Conference on Program Comprehension (ICPC).
 ACM, 2022, pp. 36–47.